Console Quest #1: First Post Ever

 What This Blog Will Be

 Honestly?
-Documentation of my ongoing homelab journey.
-Probably:
+Documentation of my ongoing homelab journey:

 Why Publii (And Not Ghost)?